LedgeDash/unum/docs/ir.md

 Checkpoint: True
 ```

-If there are multiple outgoing edges (i.e., a fan-out or one-to-many transition), the `Next` field specifies an array.
+If there are multiple outgoing edges (i.e., a fan-out or one-to-many transition), the `Next` field specifies an array of objects.
 For example,

 ```yaml
 Name: A